 As with any medication, bupropion has both pros and cons to its use.
 Even though it has tremendous benefits in treating conditions such as depression and its effectiveness in treating nicotine addiction, it also comes with its own set of adverse side effects.
 It is important to consult your healthcare provider before you take bupropion to avoid any potential risks associated with its use.

-If you are seeking help with your loved one’s addiction, contact us today or complete our quick contact form below, to speak with an addiction treatment specialist.
+If you are seeking help with your loved one’s addiction, contact us today to speak with an addiction treatment specialist.